VulumeCode/scryfall-mentor/README.md

 # Todos and known issues

+- Chrome port
 - CSS tweaks.
 - Reorder query parts.
 - Fix display keywords (Display options may not be specified inside parentheses).
 - Replace dummy new query with a button.
 - Hide mask.
 - History.
 - Settings menu.